The Chenango Foundation will be the catalyst to achieve a prosperous, stimulating, satisfying environment which will be attractive for everyone.

 To provide a vehicle, and diversity of leadership that will promote self-sufficiency for the economic well being and quality of life in our region.

 Board of Directors

-The Chenango Foundation Board is responsible for carrying on and aiding research and development contributing to the community development of the Chenango County area.
-They also provide continuing oversight and development of the Leadership Chenango program that is aimed at enhancing the development and skills of individuals to become future community and civic leaders.
-They meet bi-monthly on the second Friday at 8:00 a.m.
+The Chenango Foundation Board is responsible for aiding research and development contributing to the community development of the Chenango County area.
+The Foundation also provides continued oversight and development of the Leadership Chenango program aimed at enhancing the development and skills of individuals to become future community and civic leaders.
+The board meets bi-monthly on the second Friday at 8:00 a.m.

 The Chamber of Commerce-Chenango County Foundation, Inc. was officially changed in November 1996 to The Chenango Foundation.
 The Foundation was created to provide a vehicle for community development projects.
 It is an efficient way for the Chamber to stay focused on its mission, yet still remain a community partner.
 Successful projects have been started and nurtured by the efforts of the Foundation, including The Northeast Classic Car Museum, Colorscape Chenango and The Children's Center.

 The Northeast Classic Car Museum opened its doors in 1997 under the auspices of the Chenango Foundation.
 Sponsorship and project support was provided to them for the exploration and establishment of a tourism destination.
 In 1998, the NECCM received their 501c3 designation.
 Originally encompassing just one building and 50 cars on display, they currently have over 150 vehicles on display in 4 connected buildings.
 Informative videos, period fashions, and more enhance the Museum experience.
 In May of 2009, the Museum opened another 30,000 square feet of exhibit space.
 Approximately 10,000 visitors from all across the country visit the museum on a yearly basis.